 That question is a good one.
 If teeth grinding is more commonly occurring at night, then how do I figure out for sure if I’m doing it?
 Waking up with a sore jaw or a consistent headache can be a pretty clear sign of bruxism.
 In any of the cases it is advisable for patients to search treatment of bruxism near me and avail the services at the earliest to avoid the wearing away of teeth.

 Often though, family or loved ones tell someone that they have been grinding their teeth at night.
 Sometimes nothing can match the observations of those around you.
 It can be easy to forget that teeth grinding is so common.

 If you have been grinding your teeth regularly for years, you can wear down your teeth to nubs or even break them.
 This can cause a need for bridges, implants, or more to help replace the loss of the tooth.
 Heavy teeth grinding can harm your jaw or even realign your face.

-Along with taking steps to manage the stress causing your grinding, your dentist can craft a mouth guard that will protect your teeth from damage while providing comfort while you sleep.
+Along with taking steps to manage the stress causing your teeth grinding, your dentist can craft a mouth guard that will protect your teeth from damage while providing comfort while you sleep.

 Give Dr. Lynn Alan Palmer, DDS a call to set up an appointment today for treatment of teeth grinding in Houston, Hedwig Village, Spring Branch West, Spring Branch North, Bunker Hill Village, Spring Branch East, etc.